zbr17/GeDML/README.md

 - [ ] distributed methods and Non-distributed methods!!!
 - [ ] write github action to automate unit-test, package publish and docs building.
 - [ ] add cross-validation splits protocol.
-- [ ] generate pipeline graph and store in the experiment folder.
-- [ ] pipeline should be defined in the link-file with default configuration.

 # Important TODO
 - [ ] write `DML` to `SSL` Demos.